NCAR/i-wrf/docs/Users_Guide/matthewredcloud.rst

 * Get a CAC account by doing one of the following:

-  * Start a new project by `project request <https://www.cac.cornell.edu/services/projects/project.aspx>`_ (Only available for Cornell Faculty and Staff).
+  * Start a new project by making a `project request <https://www.cac.cornell.edu/services/projects/project.aspx>`_ (Only available for Cornell Faculty and Staff).
   * Join an existing project by `request to be added to a project <https://www.cac.cornell.edu/services/external/RequestCACid.aspx>`_.
   * Request an exploratory account by `submitting a request <https://www.cac.cornell.edu/cu/explore.aspx>`_.